There are many different types of lifeboats that vessels use today. It is a vital safety appliance on board that it is mandatory to have them.

 This is a bit confusing since if we use the launching methods, there are only two types that overlap with the type of design.

-For example.
-We have a totally enclosed lifeboat designed to launch via davit but we can also use it for free fall.
+For example, we have a totally enclosed lifeboat designed to launch via davit but we can also deploy it in free fall.

 Instead, and to avoid confusion, we will stick with categorizing them according to their very obvious design.